 Creates an understanding of the necessary components for developing, managing, and supervising gifted programming and services.

-EDUC 581 Curriculum and Methods for the Gifted & Practicum
+EDUC 581 Curriculum and Methods for the Gifted

 Focuses on the use of appropriate curricular modifications and instructional strategies to meet the educational needs of gifted learners.
-Includes a 15-hour practicum.